steve-haar/movie-magic/README.md

 ## Running the App

-Execute the following commands to build and run the app.
+Execute the following commands to run the app.

 ```shell
 # In the root directory, install dependencies